AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 * some dogs don't show any signs or recover after only showing mild signs.
 * Other dogs can suffer from severe disease resulting in liver and kidney failure.
 With these dogs you may see jaundice (yellow skin/gums/eyes), vomiting, diarrhoea, changes in urination habits.
 Blood in the vomit or feces and red dots on the gums caused by uncontrolled bleeding.

+Leptospirosis is treated with supportive care and antibiotics, although it is not always posssible for animals to make a complete recovery.
+Many animals suffer from permanent liver and/or kidney damage.

 Leptospirosis is a zoonosis, meaning it can be transmitted from your dog to humans.
+Although this is uncommon, it is still important to be aware of this extra risk.

-Leptospirosis can be a very serious disease, which is why, in areas where it is common it can be a very good idea to vaccinate against it.
+Leptospirosis can be a very serious disease and combined with its potential to be passed onto humans is why, in areas where the bacteria is common it can be a very good idea to vaccinate against it.
+Vaccines are available for the most commonly encountered strains of leptospirosis.

 ## Kennel cough/ canine infectious tracheobronchitis: Bordatella & Parainfluenza